deepaks11/intent_classification_llamacpp/README.md

 # Intent Classification Using LangChain and LlamaCpp

 This project uses LangChain integrated with the LlamaCpp model to perform intent classification through advanced text generation.
 Specifically, it employs the OpenChat-3.5-0106.Q4_K_M.gguf model.
 By leveraging various tools from LangChain, such as the RecursiveCharacterTextSplitter, FAISS vector stores, and HuggingFaceEmbeddings, the project constructs a comprehensive system for accurate intent identification.
+For more details on the integration with LlamaCpp, refer to the https://python.langchain.com/v0.2/docs/integrations/llms/llamacpp/.
 ## Features

 - Intent identification using text generation LLM model